Skip to content

 How does Kannika Armory track the progress of a Restore?

-Kannika Armory tracks the status of a Restore by continuously writing it to a Restore Report.
+The status of a Restore is tracked by the Restore Report.

-If you want to restart the Restore from scratch, you have two options:
+If you want to restart the Restore from scratch, you must:

 Terminal window